hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - threshold filtering of low-count pixels
 - generation of intensity and lifetime images

-These tools allow the identification and separation of fluorophores based on fluorescence lifetime differences.
+These tools support the identification and separation of fluorophores based on differences in fluorescence lifetime.

 ---

 ### Results

-The system was successfully tested in laboratory experiments using multi-colour labelled cellular samples.
+The platform was successfully tested in laboratory experiments using multi-colour labelled cellular samples.

-The developed platform enabled:
+The developed system enabled:

 - automated microscope control
 - synchronized image acquisition
 - real-time fluorescence lifetime visualization
 - differentiation of multiple fluorophores using a single detector

-This demonstrates the effectiveness of integrating device control, real-time data analysis, and visualization within a single software platform.
+This demonstrated the effectiveness of combining device control, synchronized acquisition, real-time analysis, and visualization in a single scientific software platform.

 ---

 ### Technologies

 - Python
 - Scientific computing and signal processing
 - Hardware API integration
-- Photon counting data analysis
+- Photon-counting data analysis
 - Real-time data processing
 - Graphical user interface development
 - Scientific instrumentation control

 ---

 ### Key Contributions

 - Designed and implemented the **complete software control platform** for a multiphoton FLIM microscope
 - Integrated multiple microscope devices through their **manufacturer APIs**
 - Developed **real-time fluorescence lifetime analysis algorithms**
 - Implemented synchronized **scanning and photon acquisition workflows**
-- Built a **modular software architecture** enabling easy adaptation to new hardware and experiments
+- Built a **modular software architecture** that supports extension to new hardware and experimental procedures
-- Developed a **graphical interface** for microscope control and live data visualization
+- Developed a **graphical user interface** for microscope control and live data visualization

 This project combined scientific instrumentation control, real-time signal analysis, modular software design, and interactive visualization into a unified research software platform.